 - We will visit Leipzig and Dresden, for many centuries Europe’s cultural and intellectual centers and nowadays again - after surviving almost 50 years under communist rule - a stronghold of European culture.

-- We will experience world-class performances: at the Gewandhaus Leipzig, the Semperoper Dresden, the Ballet of Stuttgart and the Mozartfestival in Würzburg.
+- We will experience world-class performances: at the Gewandhaus Leipzig, the Semperoper Dresden, the Ballet of Stuttgart.

 - We will get the inside track and will indulge in art, culture, and history.

 Germany with its roughly 250,000 acres under vine belongs today to one of the smaller wine producing countries in the world.
 However, viticulture in Germany has a long tradition, going back to Roman times 2,000 years ago.
 In the 15th century, the area under vine was four times larger than it is today.
 Wars, subsequent loss of territory, diseases, overproduction, and competition from beer brewing resulted in land turned over to other agricultural uses.
 In the 19th century, concentration on terroir and technological progress fostered a tremendous improvement of quality and the prestige of German wines, in particular from the Mosel, Rheingau, and Pfalz regions, resulting in prices above those for first growth Bordeaux wines.
 Today, all thirteen wine regions in Germany produce outstanding wines.
 However, the two regions in the former GDR had a lot of catching up to do.
 During the communist times from 1945 until reunification in 1989, wine production was nationalized, and winemaking took place in huge VEB (volkseigener Betrieb / company owned by the people) wineries.
 The output, the bottle count was imposed on the VEB by the State, and therefore quality could not play a major role.
 The winemaking process was deprived of modern farming and cellar techniques.
 The majority of wine produced was for the consumption of the communist party members.
 After the iron curtain came down, family wineries were founded, and the winemakers pursued quality with a vengeance.
 Some of Germany’s finest Pinot Blanc and Pinot Gris today come from the Saale-Unstrut and Sachsen regions.